Another 95 new coronavirus cases confirmed in Hartlepool as no new deaths are recorded

-Latest figures show that another 95 people have tested positive for Covid-19 in Hartlepool.
+Latest figures show that another 57 people have tested positive for Covid-19 in Hartlepool as case rates continue to rise.

 Deaths are recorded as Covid-19 related where a person has died within 28 days of a positive test.